MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 }
 ```

-The interesting part in this example is limited to the **Project** clause ion the query builder.
-Here an **IncludeRelated** clause if provided to specify that a related entity is required.
-The lambda function again serves to designate what relation to consume - In this case it is the name of the lookup field on the Product that provides the category.
-Once the relationship has been selected, you need to specify which fields are required on the related entity (i.e. on the category entity).
+In this example, we are limited to the **Project** clause ion the query builder.
+Here an **IncludeRelated** clause is provided to specify that a related entity is required.
+The lambda function again serves to designate what relation to consume.
+In this case it is the name of the lookup field on the Product that provides the category.
+After the relationship has been selected, you need to specify which fields are required on the related entity (i.e. on the category entity).
 This information is provided in the **ProjectRelated** call.
-In this case, we require only the category name.
+In this case, only the category name is required.

-Let us now concentrate on a more complicated example where we want to traverse the categories and want the collection of products in that category.
+In the following, more complicated example, we want to traverse the categories and we want the collection of products in that category.

 <!-- This does not currently work.
 Promised in 1.14 -->